NexusMutual/smart-contracts/README.md

 <li><a href="https://github.com/support-somish/NexusMutual/blob/master/NXMToken3.sol" style="text-decoration: none;">NXMToken3.sol</a></li>
 <li><a href="https://github.com/support-somish/NexusMutual/blob/master/NXMTokenData.sol" style="text-decoration: none;">NXMTokenData.sol</a></li>
 </ol>
+<p>Note: The smart contracts of this module had to be split in multiple smart contracts to cater to the Ethereum Gas limits.
+The above mentioned contracts need to be seen in conjunction</p>
 <p><u>Some important functions</u></p>
 <ol>
 <li>lockCN : Tokens are locked against a cover note, at the time of cover generation.
 These can be used to submit a claim and unused tokens can be unlocked for general use once the cover expires.</li>